isovalent/ebeedex/README.md

      <br />
      <br />
        Backstory:
        Obee-Wan Kenobee ranges across the galaxy defending colonies from moths, birds, ants, mites, mice, bears, and other malicious actors.
-Obee-Wan uses the Force to sense things in happening in the kernel and his lightsaber for aggressive negotiations when a process gets out of line.
+Obee-Wan uses the Force to sense things happening in the kernel and his lightsaber for aggressive negotiations when a process gets out of line.
 Obee-Wan also taught Tetragon eBee everything he knows.
    </td>
   </tr>
   <tr>